RCH-9/DeskHiderM/README.md

-# DeskHider
+# DeskHiderM

-A straightforward program written in AutoHotkey (AHK) that empowers you to seamlessly toggle the visibility of your desktop icons with just a double-click.
+A straightforward program written in AutoHotkey (AHK) that empowers you to seamlessly toggle the visibility of your desktop icons with a middle mouse click.
+This is a fork of [DeskHider](https://github.com/iandiv) that hides the desktop icons with a double-click.
+As my desktop double-click is used by other software, I decided to make a minor adjustment and use a middle mouse click instead.

 ![DeskHider](https://github.com/iandiv/DeskHider/assets/28383248/3ce997dd-99c8-4516-8107-4ce71978bb3e)